Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 ## Why This Model Sucks
 In the most extreme case, I can create a model that is really a lookup table.
 You give me an input and I give you the output.
 Another way to say this is take a model and let it memorize the data it can see.
 The result: an R^2 of 1 and an RMSE of 0.

 Clearly, nobody thinks that's a great model.
 The point of building a model is to predict something interesting.
 You can't do that with a lookup table.
 Yet, that's exactly how we tried to assess our linear regression model above - give it some data and then see how well it does predicting that SAME data.
 That's why it's rubbish.
-PLEASE DO NOT EVER DO THIS!
+DON'T EVER DO THIS!

-What we've done is look at something called *in-sample error* (ISE) or *train error*.
+What we've done is look at something called *in-sample error* (ISE) or *training error*.
 It is a useful metric but only tells half the story.

 ## Out-of-Sample Error
 The other half of the story is something called *out-of-sample error*, which I'll denote henceforth as *OSE* or *test error*.
 Simply put, OSE or test error is how well the model performs on data it's never seen.

 But where do we get this data?

 Easy, holdout some data at the beginning.
-Don't let the model see during the modeling phase.
+Don't let the model see it during the modeling phase.
 Once you're happy with your model, make predictions on the unseen data and see how well it performs.
 This gives you an indication as to how well your model will do in the wild.

 This process we just discussed is called *train/test split*.
-You determine how much data to holdout at the beginning, split the data into a training dataset and a test dataset, model on the training set, and then calculate train error and test error.
+You determine how much data to holdout at the beginning, split the data into a training dataset and a test dataset, model on the training set, and then calculate training error and test error.

 Let's see how to do this with Sklearn.